hongshuochen/2021Fall-EE538-HW3/README.md

 - For non-coding questions, you will find **Answer** below each question.
 Please write your answer there.
 - For coding questions, please make sure that your code can run ```bazel run/test```.
 In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
 - For submission, please push your answers to Github before the deadline.
-- Deadline: 11:59 PM, Tuesday, October 5th (PDT)
+- Deadline: Tuesday, October 5th, at 11:59 PM (PDT)
 - Total: 105 points.
 100 points is considered full credit.

 ## Question 1 (10 Points.
 Easy)